Student Code of Conduct

 - The University’s Sexual Misconduct policy applies to students as part of the Student Code of Conduct.

-- The consequences for breaches of student responsibilities under this Student Code of Conduct are set out in the ANU Discipline Rule (non-academic misconduct) and the Academic Misconduct Rule.
+- The consequences for breaches of student responsibilities under this Student Code of Conduct are set out in the ANU Discipline Rule (non-academic misconduct) and the Academic Integrity Rule.

 - Breaches of responsibilities under this code, in most cases, are determined by the University Registrar.